ruby840124/create_post_normal/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# create_post
+This is a project about create post(Use react.js). no sweetalert2 and fortawesome.